JohnKendrick/PDielec/docs/_sources/software.rst.txt

         phonopy --f DISP-\*/vasprun.xml

 where the DISP-\* directories are where the VASP calculation was performed.
-Finally a dynamical is written out using;
+Finally, a dynamical is written out using;

         phonopy --dim="1 1 1" --qpoints="0 0 0" --writedm

-To calculate the infrared spectrum PDielec needs the Born charges for the atoms in the unit cell and these can be calculated using VASP and the optimised geometry of the unit cell.
+To calculate the infrared spectrum PDielec needs the Born charges for the atoms in the unit-cell and these can be calculated using VASP and the optimised geometry of the unit-cell.
 The OUTCAR file from this calculation can be copied to the current directory and renamed OUTCAR.born

 GULP
 -----

 The name on the command line is a file ending in .gout, containing the output of a GULP run.
-The contents of this file alone are sufficient to provide the unit cell, atomic masses, frequencies, normal modes, Born charge tensors and optical permittivity.
-Because GULP only writes out the Born charge matrices for the asymmetric unit, it is necessary to run a frequency calculation using P1 symmetry and a complete unit cell.
-The key words; nosymm, phonon, intensity, eigen and cart are recommended for the GULP calculation.
+The contents of this file alone are sufficient to provide the unit-cell, atomic masses, frequencies, normal modes, Born charge tensors and optical permittivity.
+Because GULP only writes out the Born charge matrices for the asymmetric unit, it is necessary to run a frequency calculation using P1 symmetry and a complete unit-cell.
+The keywords; nosymm, phonon, intensity, eigen and cart are recommended for the GULP calculation.
 In the case that no shells are used in the calculation the optical permittivity is not available in the output and it is necessary to provide it.

 .. _experimental-file-format:

 Experimental File Format
 ========================
 There is a way of reading in experimental or calculated permittivities and calculating the infrared optical behaviour of the material.
-The uses the *experimental* file format which by default is assumed to be associated with files with *.exp* extention.
+The uses the *experimental* file format which by default is assumed to be associated with files with *.exp* extension.
-There are some significant limitations in providing the information in the manner.
-Specifically as there is no Dynamical Matrix the normal modes are not known, so they will not be visible in the *Viewer tab*.
+There are some significant limitations in providing the information in this manner.
+Specifically, as there is no Dynamical Matrix the normal modes are not known, so they will not be visible in the *Viewer tab*.
 There may be little information about specific modes for the *Settings tab*.

 The general format of an experimental file is best shown by an example;::